-Sparse Maps are a new feature that comes with Teradata 16.10, which allows us to place all rows of small tables on one AMP or one AMP per Node.
-These new maps are defined within the hash maps (their parent maps) and used to distribute table rows by primary index value across all AMPs.
+Teradata 16.10 introduces Sparse Maps, a feature that enables the consolidation of small table rows onto one AMP or one AMP per Node.
+These maps are defined as a subset of the hash maps and utilized to distribute table rows based on their primary index value across all AMPs.

-Teradata 16.10 automatically includes one single-AMP sparse map and one multi-AMP sparse map covering one AMP per Node in the system configuration.
-But of course, you can define additional ones.
-Each sparse map can contain an unlimited number of small tables.
+Teradata 16.10 has one single-AMP and one multi-AMP sparse map, each covering one AMP per Node in the system configuration.
+However, users have the option to create additional sparse maps.
+These maps have the capacity to hold an unlimited number of small tables.

-Sp sparse maps for small tables limit work to one or a few AMPs, avoiding all-AMP steps.
+Sparse maps enable work on small tables to be limited to one or a few AMPs, thus avoiding the need for all-AMP steps.

 - Get an AMP worker task.